-6. By reporting to the State Bar that she was in compliance with the MCLE requirements when she knew or was grossly negligent in not knowing that she was not in compliance with the MCLE requirements, Respondent intentionally or by gross negligence committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.
+6. By reporting to the State Bar that she was in compliance with the MCLE requirements, Respondent intentionally committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.

 ADDITIONAL FACTS RE MITIGATING CIRCUMSTANCES.